 Students can choose a degree in theology – which will focus on Christian teachings – or religious studies – which covers a mixture of different religions – or even study a combination of the two.
-Theology and religious studies programmes cross over in course content, and with other subjects, such as philosophy and history, as these subjects complement each other well when studied together.
+Theology and religious studies degree programmes cross over in course content, and with other subjects, such as a philosophy and history degree, as these subjects complement each other well when studied together.

 Most courses will last for three years and require a high amount of independent research by its students – meaning there won’t be a lot of contact hours with tutors and lecturers.
 Some courses will be divided into three subject areas, including theology – it’s historical, cultural and philosophical and historical forms – the study of religion, and biblical studies – which may include languages.

 During the first year, candidates will gain a strong foundation of knowledge by studying compulsory and core modules.
 Then, in the second and third year, individuals can choose what areas they study, allowing them to specialise and tailor their degree to their interests.
 This foundation established during the first year will help students in their studies thereafter.

 There will be many degrees available to obtain, mostly as a Bachelors of Arts (BA) degree, including, theology, classical and theological studies, film studies and theology with a foreign language, as well as history, and religious studies.